Ajay Jadeja: After cricket

+Filmography

 Jadeja acted in the 2003 movie Khel with Sunny Deol and Sunil Shetty.
 He also acted in the 2009 movie, Pal Pal Dil Ke Ssaat, directed by V.K.Kumar.

-Jadeja worked for Zee News as a cricket anchor, along with Zaheer Abbas, the former Pakistan cricket captain, during the 2003 ICC Cricket World Cup.
-He reprised the role for the 2007 ICC Cricket World Cup.
-Later, he signed to work as a cricket analyst with NDTV India and NDTV 24*7.

 Jadeja was a contestant on the celebrity dance show Jhalak Dikhhla Jaa in its first season.
-He also appeared on the TV show Comedy Circus.
+He has been appeared on the TV show Comedy Circus, The Great Indian Laughter Challenge as a guest.

-He did a cameo in Abhishek Kapoor's film Kai Po Che! acting as himself in a cricket commentator role.
+He did a cameo in Abhishek Kapoor's film Kai Po Che! acting as himself in a cricket commentator role and starred in many advertisements for multiple brands throughout the 90s and early 2000s.